webplatform/docs/tutorials/css-regions/index.md

 Regions may be positioned arbitrarily around the screen, but content flows through regions strictly according to the order in which they appear in the document.
-Regions can be scattered across the document tree and interrupted by other flows' regions or non-region elements, but the only way to modify their flow order is to rearrange them in the DOM.
+Regions can be scattered across the document and interrupted by other flows' regions or non-region elements, but the only way to modify their flow order is to rearrange them in the DOM tree.

 ==Controlling Region Breaks==